 Reno Rodeo Parade

 The Reno Rodeo Parade turns Reno into a colorful display of rodeo pagentry.
 It starts at 10 a.m. and runs through downtown Reno along Virginia and Center Streets.
-Come early to get a good viewing spot.
-The 2013 Reno Rodeo Parade is on Saturday, June 22.
+This is a popular event - come early to get a good viewing spot.
+The 2014 Reno Rodeo Parade is on Saturday, June 21.
 To see what it's like, check out my great pictures of the Reno Rodeo Parade.

 Reno Rodeo Cattle Drive